 Find a local agency to approach KOCs in China

 Based in Shanghai, the Gentlemen Marketing Agency (GMA) helps international brands to perform in China.
 We have worked on 1,000+ projects from branding to social media, and e-commerce in China.
 So, if you want to find a KOL or a KOC for your next campaign in China, you can contact us.
-We will provide you the best strategy and solutions to reach and partner with local influencers.
+We will provide you with the best strategy and solutions to reach and partner with local influencers.